Client incident management system

 From 1 July 2019, NDIS organisations whose supports and services are funded by the NDIS are no longer required to report incidents in CIMS but must now report incidents to the NDIS Quality and Safeguards Commission.
 Please note however, NDIS organisations in receipt of funding from the Department of Families, Fairness and Housing and the NDIS, are subject to both state-based – CIMS and NDIS – reporting obligations.

-2020: Policy update
+2020: policy update

 The Policy update 1-2020 was applicable from 3 February 2020.
 This update adjusted requirements and terminology in relation to: